 If you are experiencing difficulty breathing through your nose, it’s important to seek an evaluation with an expert such as New York City facial plastic surgeon Sam Rizk, M.D., because there are numerous possible causes.
-It could be a deviated septum, nasal polyps, enlarged turbinates or any of several other causes.
+It could be a deviated septum, nasal polyps, enlarged turbinates, or a result of several other issues.

 The first step toward breathing better is to find out the exact cause of your troubles.
 If the diagnosis is wrong, the treatment won’t work.
-This is why an expert evaluation and opinion are so important.
+This is why booking an expert evaluation is so important.

-A deviated septum is a deformity of the septum, which is the wall of cartilage tissue that divides the nose into left and right sides.
+A deviated septum is a deformity of the septum, which is the wall of cartilage tissue that divides the nose into the left and right sides.
 If it is bent, it can block breathing through the nose.
-It may also cause snoring, pain and interfere with your sense of smell and taste.
-Importantly not all deviated septums will cause trouble breathing or other symptoms.
-Some people may be born with a deviated septum, but these can also be caused by trauma to the nose.
+It may also cause snoring or pain and interfere with your sense of smell and taste.
+More importantly, not all deviated septums will cause trouble breathing or other symptoms.
+Some people may be born with a deviated septum, but it can also be caused by trauma to the nose.

 Adenoids are masses of lymphoid tissue in the very back of the nose.
 Large or inflamed adenoids may cause trouble breathing through the nose.

 Rizk Rx: Adenoid surgery is more common in children, but it can also be performed in adults.
 Dr. Rizk will conduct a thorough examination and discuss his findings and plan of action with you during your consultation.
-It may include medications such as steroids to shrink the adenoids and/or surgery.
+It may include medications such as steroids to shrink the adenoids with or without surgery.

 Remember the diagnosis is what guides the treatment options.
 Seeking an expert evaluation upfront is the best and only way to make sure that your diagnosis is correct.
 Following Dr. Rizk’s instructions and advice carefully will result in the best possible outcome in the shortest possible time.